microsoft/FluidFramework/examples/hosts/hosts-sample/README.md

 In this sample we aren't doing any user authentication and are running client side only with the API tokens hard coded into the sample.
 This is NOT a security best practice and is only intended to be used to simplify the loader sample.
 To make this clear we call our URL resolver the `InsecureUrlResolver`.
-In a production environment the tenant secret should be protected on the service as you would a database password, SSL private key, etc... and the URL resolver would make an authenticated API call against a server API to receive the resulting information.
+In a production environment the tenant secret should be protected on the service as you would a database password, SSL private key, etc. The URL resolver would make an authenticated API call against a server API to receive the resulting information.

 That warning out of the way let's dig in to the `IUrlResolver`.